"What are the differences between trusts and foundations?"

 At the very basic level, the concept of the trust is relatively easy: a person (settlor) places assets in the legal custody of another (trustee) held for the benefit of some third party (beneficiary).
 The trust is not a separate legal entity, but more of a legal "obligation" agreed between two parties: the settlor and the trustee.
-This sounds simple enough, correct?
-Trusts are of course much more complicated than this, but this is the basic concept anyway.

 There are three minimum certainties for a trust to be valid:

 - "Certainty of Intention": the settlor must have clearly intended to settle the trust and confer legal control of assets.

 - "Certainty of Subject Matter": the assets that are to form the trust must be clearly stated.